PanMous/PanMous/README.md

 🎓 I have a Bachelor of Science in Digital Systems in the field of Software & Data Systems from the University of Piraeus.

-I have work experience as a web developer and currently working as a solo indie game developer.
+👨‍💻 I have work experience as a web developer and currently working as a solo indie game developer.

-👨‍💻 I’m hard-working, disciplined and extremely passionate.
+👨‍ I’m hard-working, disciplined and extremely passionate about game development.

-📖 I’m also learning C++.

 📧 How to reach me **panos.mousenikas@gmail.com**